 There is certainly a lot of benefits that can be gained from using this site.
 Two immediately come to mind.

-And it is a free site after all, so what do you have to lose.
+And secondly, it is a free site after all, so what do you have to lose.

 Also, on top of this new information is being added all the time so if you do not find what you are looking for now then you can always try again at a later date.

-There are a number of negatives with this site, (which I have covered in the previous section), and if you are prepared to ‘overlook’ them then this site does have the potential to be of use.
+There are several negatives with this site, (which I have covered in the previous section), and if you are prepared to ‘overlook’ them then this site does have the potential to be of use.

 Do I recommend Find A Grave?

-Yes, I definitely do recommend Find A Grave, but do not be despaired if you do not find what you are looking for.
+Yes, I do recommend Find A Grave but do not be despaired if you do not find what you are looking for.

 You could though try searching Ancestry which is the world’s most popular genealogy search website.
 So, there is a greater chance of discovering your ancestors with this main competitor.